 You can use the audio cable as well.
 On the left ear cup, it has a 3.5 mm input so you can connect it with devices that don’t support Bluetooth.
-Furthermore, you can connect a 6.35 mm adapter on 3.5mm jack as well.
+Furthermore, you can connect a 6.35 mm adapter to a 3.5mm jack as well.

-The excellent feature that you may not see in other headphones is the Bluetooth range.
-They include a new technology W1 Chip signal strength that increases its Bluetooth range up to 100 ft.
+An excellent feature that you may not see in other headphones is the Bluetooth range.
+They include new technology, W1 Chip signal strength, that increases its Bluetooth range up to 100 ft.

 Also, if the battery dies, you can charge it for only 10 minutes, and it will provide you 3hrs of listening playback.

 They have pure ANC that blocks external noises pretty well.